-The Audit Committee consists of 2 members, one of whom is independent.
+The Audit Committee consists of 2 independent members.
 The members of the Audit Committee are elected by the General Shareholders' Meeting.
 The main functions of the Committee are the following:

 - provide recommendations for the Board of the company with selection, appointment, reappointment and removal of an external audit company as well as the terms and conditions of engagement with the audit company; - monitor the process of external audit; - monitor how the external auditor and audit company follow the principles of independence and objectivity; - observe the preparation process of company's financial reports; - monitor the efficiency of company's internal control and risk management systems.
-Once a year review the need of the internal audit function; - monitor if the company's board and/or managers properly responce to the audit firm's recommendations and comments.
+Once a year review the need of the internal audit function; - monitor if the company's board and/or managers properly response to the audit firm's recommendations and comments.